TUDelft-books/CTB3330/book/plasticity/lesson5/exercise2.md

 How many potential locations are there for hinges to be placed such that the structure becomes a mechanism?
 ---
 MR[x >= 3]
+= Although there are 3 potential locations, later you'll find that $\rm{CD}$ is fully yielding, which would yield to infinite locations
 ---

 ::::